IIITLucknowSWEngg/CSAICSBTeam002/Plantumlcodes.md

 }

-' External services used by the Admin Panel database "User Database" as UserDB database "Driver Database" as DriverDB database "Ride Database" as RideDB database "Payment Database" as PaymentDB
+' External services used by the Admin Panel database "Rider Database" as RiderDB database "Driver Database" as DriverDB database "Ride Database" as RideDB database "Payment Database" as PaymentDB